JeissonRuiz02/adipa-market-intel/README.md

 | `@task run-polars-analysis` (manual) | `retries=2, retry_delay_seconds=60` |
 | `entrypoint.sh` (heavy, scheduled) | Shell `||` continues to next step on failure |

-**Per-source resilience:** in the light pipeline, a single source failure doesn't stop the others — all sources are checked in the same task but each failure is caught and logged independently.
-In the heavy scraper, each source runs in its own try/except block; a Playwright failure on one source doesn't abort the remaining ones.
+**Per-source resilience:** each source runs in its own try/except block in the heavy scraper.
+A Playwright failure or captcha on one source doesn't abort the remaining ones — it logs the error and falls back to known course data.

 **Audit always:** `scrape_log` is written in a `finally` block (light pipeline) or after each source attempt (heavy scraper), covering both success and failure cases.